Naujaat

-Naujaat (ᓇᐅᔮᑦ), known until 2 July 2015 as Repulse Bay, is an Inuit hamlet situated on the Arctic Circle.
+Naujaat (ᓇᐅᔮᑦ), officially known until 2 July 2015 as Repulse Bay, is an Inuit hamlet situated on the Arctic Circle.
 It is located on the shores of Hudson Bay, at the south end of the Melville Peninsula, in the Kivalliq Region of Nunavut, Canada.

 Location and wildlife

 Naujaat is at the north end of Roes Welcome Sound which separates Southampton Island from the mainland.
 On the east side of Naujaat Frozen Strait leads east to Foxe Channel.
 The hamlet is located exactly on the Arctic Circle, on the north shore of Naujaat and on the south shore of the Rae Isthmus.
 Transport to the community is provided primarily by air and by an annual sealift.
 Naujaat is home to a wide variety of animals including polar bears, caribou, seals, whales, and walrus.
 There are also approximately one hundred species of birds in the area, including gyrfalcons and peregrine falcons.